-Exam boards will also need to consider the likely trajectory of the pandemic over the next six to nine months.
+Exam boards in 2021 will also need to consider the likely trajectory of the pandemic over the next six to nine months.
 We already know that the class of 2021 has suffered longer and greater disruption to their core education than their immediate forebears.
 Some are lucky enough to have benefited from excellent remote learning, but many have been severely impacted, including those children with educational needs that have left them ill-equipped to deal with the changes the pandemic has caused.

 We also need to consider the likelihood of future disruption, remote learning and even temporary closure on students’ educational journeys.
 I am uncertain how much wiggle room the Government thinks it has planned when determining the content of exams in 2021.
 Surely we have to examine what is reasonable in June, not set students up to fail.

 Schools and students can often seem the helpless victims of a system over which they have little influence.
 But schools certainly can help de-risk our dependence on end-of-year examinations.
 Making sure our schools’ tracking and monitoring systems are robust is a helpful starting point.
 Schools are now data rich and we need to apply some of this information to support our best professional judgements about students’ progress and prospects.